Staff profile

 Biography

-Although I was born and educated in the UK, I have taught for much of my career abroad, in Ireland (at TCD) and most recently in the US at Emory University.
+Although I was born and educated in the UK, earlier in my career I taught in Ireland (at TCD) and then in the US at Duke, and Emory Universities.
 I arrived at Durham in 2009.
-The core of my research has been Trinitarian theology in Augustine and in the Greek writers of the fourth century.
+The core of my research was Trinitarian theology in Augustine and in the Greek writers of the fourth century.
 On this theme I have published a number of articles and Nicaea and Its Legacy: An Approach to Fourth Century Trinitarian Theology (Oxford University Press, 2004/6).
 In 2010 I also published Augustine and the Trinity (Cambridge University Press).
+My research later broadened into a concern with the development of early Christian cultures of interpretation.
+My new book, As It Is Written: On the Formation of Christian Argument AD 150-220, will appear from Princeton University Press in 2027.

 Publications